 A young girl I was mentoring in an after-school program wanted to go home with me, spend the night at my house.
 I said no, that was against the rules and besides how did she know I was a good person?
 She said it was because she knew I was a Christian.
 Her youthful innocence and trust, to say the least, frightened me.
 I asked, “If a man said he was a Christian and offered a ride home, would you go with him?”
 She understood my comparison.
 However, being young, she was embarrassed by probably what she perceived as rejection and left abruptly in tears.
 I wondered, how many children think someone is okay to trust someone with claims of being a Christian?
 Years later, this same young girl, now a teenager, was walking in front of my house.
 I was sitting on the front porch, and she smiled at me.
 I recognized her beautiful smile and said hi, but her friends called her down for acknowledging me.
 She didn’t respond to me verbally, but as I watched her walk away, she shyly and sweetly flipped her arm behind her back, so her friends couldn’t see, and waved her hello.
 I saw how she was working her way through the pressures of her life and trying to be true to herself.

 I was told a story within a story about a person with the forethought of committing a future wrongdoing, confessing it to his pastor beforehand yet fully intending on preceding ahead with the transgression.
 In this case, the person asked for communion beforehand.
 It was a case of taking grace as an occasion to sin., misappropriated and misunderstood.
 Martin Luther had a comparable parable of a bank robber who was intent on committing his crime the following day yet wanted to take communion for forgiveness beforehand as if somehow that sanctioned or justified it.
-Luther refused this man communion as did the pastor telling me his similar story.
+Luther refused this man communion with with the pastor in the story following in kind.
 The pastor shared Luther’s analogy with the confessor.
 When a person continues a course of action that is wrong, thinking they have the justification because of asking for forgiveness beforehand through communion, that is cheap grace.
+Unfortunately, the confessor in our story committed the action and then asked for forgiveness.

 The term “cheap grace’ was coined by Dietrich Bonhoeffer, in his book The Cost of Discipleship.
 He defines it as “the preaching of forgiveness without requiring repentance, baptism without church discipline.
 Communion without confession.
 Cheap grace is one without discipleship, grace without the cross, grace without Jesus Christ.”
 Put another way: “I’m not going to change the gospel and the grace afforded to me through Jesus, but I am going to cheapen it because I can.”